 Step 9: When completing the processing, SE-1 sends back the processing result to User-1.

-Figure 8.7.6.1-1: Procedure for Initiating a Semantic Operation with Reasoning Support
+Figure 8.7.6.1.1-1: Procedure for Initiating a Semantic Operation with Reasoning Support via IDB Augmentation

-8.7.6.2 Examples usage of procedure for initiating a semantic operation with reasoning support
+8.7.6.1.2 Examples usage of procedure for initiating a semantic operation with reasoning support via IDB augmentation

-In this clause, a real example shows how the procedure introduced in Figure 8.7.6.1-1 can be used.
+In this clause, a real example shows how the procedure introduced in Figure 8.7.6.1.1-1 can be used.
 In particular, a hospital facility surveillance use case as illustrated in clause 8.7.2 is reused here.